aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to XLT in C++ Applications" h2="Convert XPS to XLT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XPS to XLT conversion is a useful process for those who need to work with spreadsheets in the XLT format.
+XLT is a template format used by Microsoft Excel, and it is used to create new workbooks with the same formatting and layout as the template.
+By converting XPS to XLT, users can quickly create new workbooks with the same formatting and layout as the original XPS document.

-Converting XPS to XLT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLT.
+<h2>How Aspose.Total Helps for XPS to XLT Conversion</h2>
+Aspose.Total for C++ is a comprehensive file format automation library that provides a simple two-step process for converting XPS to XLT.
+In the first step, users can export XPS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, users can convert XLSX to XLT.
+This process is simple and efficient, and it allows users to quickly and easily convert XPS documents to XLT templates.
+Aspose.Total for C++ also provides a wide range of other features and tools that can be used to automate various file format tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}